Skip to main content Skip to main navigation Skip to search

 ISPM 15 is the International Standard for Phytosanitary Measures Publication No. 15 - Guidelines for Regulating Wood Packaging in International Trade.
 It represents the first international commodity based standard and sets out criteria for regulating wood packaging material used in international trade.

 Under the AWPCS treatment providers and wood packaging manufacturers that meet the ISPM 15 requirements will be authorised by the department to apply an internationally recognised mark to wood packaging material produced for use in the export trade.
-The ISPM 15 certification mark can only be used in Australia by participants in the AWPCS who are recognised by the Department of Agriculture and Water Resources.
+The ISPM 15 certification mark can only be used in Australia by participants in the AWPCS who are recognised by the department.

 Participation in the AWPCS is not mandatory, however participants in the AWPCS agree to be bound by its rules.